 The page will look at sex abuse lawsuits involving juvenile inmates at Camp Glenwood in San Mateo County.
 Camp Glenwood is a juvenile rehabilitation camp for male offenders.
-Juveniles who were sexually abused or assault by staff members at Camp Glenwood can bring civil lawsuits against San Mateo County and get financial settlements.
+Juveniles who were sexually abused or assaulted by staff members at Camp Glenwood can bring civil lawsuits against San Mateo County and get financial settlements.

-About Camp Glenwood Juvenile Center
+Camp Glenwood Juvenile Center

 Camp Glenwood is a juvenile detention and treatment camp in La Honda, California.
 Camp Glenwood houses male juvenile offenders between the ages of 14 and 18.
 The juveniles at Glenwood are those who have been adjudicated of a criminal offense and sentenced by the judge specifically to Camp Glenwood.